 The Company has benefit plans covering substantially all of its employees.
-Defined contribution benefit plans cover most of the U.S. and Canadian employees, and benefits are based on years of service, a percentage of current earnings and matching of employee contributions.
-For the years ended December 31, 2019, 2018 and 2017, employer contributions for defined contribution plans were \$13 million, \$13 million and \$12 million, respectively, and all funding is current.
+Defined contribution benefit plans cover most of the U.S. and Canadian employees, and benefits are based on years of service and a percentage of current earnings.
+For the years ended December 31, 2020, 2019 and 2018, employer contributions for defined contribution plans were \$5 million, \$13 million and \$13 million, respectively, and all funding is current.

 The Company has a non-qualified deferred compensation plan (the "NQDC Plan") for certain members of senior management.
 NQDC Plan assets are invested in mutual funds held in a "rabbi trust," which is restricted for payment to participants of the NQDC Plan.
-Such equity securities held in a rabbi trust are measured using quoted market prices at the reporting date (Level 1 within the fair value hierarchy) and are included in other assets, with the corresponding liability included in other long-term liabilities in the consolidated balance sheets.
+Such equity securities held in a rabbi trust are measured using quoted market prices at the reporting date (Level 1 within the fair value hierarchy) and were included in other assets, with the corresponding liability included in other long-term liabilities in the consolidated balance sheets.